jestjs/jest/website/versioned_docs/version-27.2/TimerMocks.md

 All of the following functions need fake timers to be set, either by `jest.useFakeTimers()` or via `"timers": "fake"` in the config file.

+Currently, two implementations of the fake timers are present - `modern` and `legacy`, where `modern` is still the default one.
+You can read how to enable `modern` implementation [here](/blog/2020/05/05/jest-26#new-fake-timers).

 ## Run All Timers

 Another test we might want to write for this module is one that asserts that the callback is called after 1 second.
 To do this, we're going to use Jest's timer control APIs to fast-forward time right in the middle of the test: